akamateus/akamateus/README.md

 # Hey folks.
 Welcome to my profile!

+Here you gonna find some...
+- Docs
+- Exercises
+- Challenges
-Here you gonna find some docs, exercises and challeges about my jorney in the tech.
+about my journey in the tech.